mauro-arcelles/curso-laravel-devjobs/README.md

 `sail artisan make:seeder CategoriasSeeder`

 Create a seeder to prepopulate almost static content in database (in this case Categorias that wont change so much).
-Seeder need to be called in DatabaseSeeder.php file
+Seeder need to be called in DatabaseSeeder.php file then we need to run sail artisan db:seed